NicUll/Queue_Simulation/README.md

   def __init__(self, times, time_per_customer):
     """Create a post-office object with parameters for business-hours and the time it takes per customer.
-    A list is also initiated that will hold the customer queue.""" pass
+    A list is also initiated that will hold the customer queue, together with an index keeping track of current customer.""" pass

-  def add(self, in_time):
+  def add_customer(self, customer):
-    """Create a new random customer and add them to the queue.""" pass
+    """Add a customer to the queue.
+    Return their place in the queue"""
+    pass

-  def
+  def customer_done(self, out_time):
+    """Increase the customer queue index
+    the last customer from the queue"""
+    pass

 class Customer(object):
-  def __init__(self, in_time):
+  def __init__(self, in_time, errands):
-    """Create a new customer and randomize the amount of errand they have.
+    """Create a new customer and randomize the amount of errands they have.
     Store the time they entered the post-office.""" pass